 The First Input Delay or FID is the responsiveness of your webpage.
 This metric measures the time between a user’s first interaction with the page and when the browser can respond to that interaction.

-Let’s take a real-world example to explain this in more easy way :-
+Let’s take a real-world example to explain this in more easy way:-

 Let’s say you’re visiting a blog and going to click “Read More” button inside a post.
-How long does it take for the website to respond to that request with a the detailed blog post to your browser after you clicked on “Read More”, That’s your First Input Delay.
-It’s the delay in between the user interaction and browser’s response to it.
+How long does it take for the website to respond to that request with a detailed blog post to your browser after you clicked on “Read More”, That’s your First Input Delay.
+It’s the delay between the user interaction and the browser’s response to it.

 3. Visual Stability: Cumulative Layout Shift (CLS)

 The extent of sudden layout changes and the overall visual consistency of a web page is referred to as cumulative layout shift.